 Indonesia Yacht Charters – Things to See & Do

 Indonesia has great weather 365 days a year

-While different regions within Indonesia have different microclimates, in general, Indonesia is beautiful and warm all year-round.
+While different regions within Indonesia have different microclimates, in general, Indonesia is beautiful and warm all year-round, making it a perfect yachting destination.
 Despite that, the dry season is the best time for yacht charters in Indonesia; it’s when Indonesia is less humid, has cooler nights, and boasts sunny, comfortable days.